-My writing and reporting has appeared in The Atlantic, Al Jazeera, Foreign Policy, The Guardian, Haaretz, openDemocracy, Politico, and Roads & Kingdoms, among other publications.
-I’m particularly interested in nationalism, migration, minorities, the politics of memory, and the ideas which bind them — particularly, but not exclusively, in Eastern Europe.
+My writing and reporting has appeared in The Atlantic, Al Jazeera, Foreign Policy, The Guardian, Haaretz, openDemocracy, Politico, and Roads & Kingdoms, among other places.
+I’m particularly interested in nationalism, migration, minorities, the politics of memory, and the ideas which bind them.
 Alongside writing book reviews and essays, I’ve reported on various topics in a variety of places, from Yezidi refugees in Georgia to Crimean Tatar refugees in Ukraine, Serb nationalists in Bosnia, abuse of counter-terrorism laws in Hungary, and Tajik dissidents across the European Union.

 I hold a double MA in Russian, Central, and Eastern European Studies from the University of Glasgow and Corvinus University of Budapest, and recently received a fellowship from the Robert Bosch Stiftung to report on Islam and Turkish soft power in the Balkans.
 I enjoy baklava, Turkish coffee, live jazz, learning languages, Central European literature, long autumn walks, and long train journeys.